 9 Must-Have Campaigns for a Winning eCommerce Strategy

 Now that you have audited your account and audiences, it’s time to look at the types of Facebook ads you should be setting for your winning eCommerce Facebook strategy.
 Like with every step in this guide, certain types of ads will be better for different stages of the shoppers’ journey.
 However, as a whole, you want to balance staying relevant to potential shoppers while building brand awareness and converting.
 It’s a continuous process of balancing, tweaking, and optimizing campaigns to reach shoppers at every stage and move them towards conversion.
+(To see what your store conversion benchmarks are for your niche, you can click here.)

 Pro Tip: Just because one campaign does not result in immediate sales doesn’t mean they are not working.
 There are a lot of pit-stops along the way.
 In fact, Facebook referral traffic is one of the biggest ‘lies’ that analytics tell us about PPC campaigns.
 To ensure you are not killing a campaign that is actually working, you need a deep understanding of your analytics and the know-how to spot these ‘lies.’
 We explain how to to do this in full detail in our The Biggest Analytics Lies and How to Spot Them post.